AWS Case Study: Spiral Genetics

 Since its inception, Spiral Genetics has run its operations on the AWS Cloud.
 The team knew they needed two things to be successful: the computational power to process immense data sets, and the ability to scale to meet the increasing demands of analyzing genomics data.
 They also wanted to avoid making a costly infrastructure investment.
 “It wouldn’t be possible for us to pursue big-data business without AWS,” Mangubat says.
 “If we had to build an infrastructure in-house, we wouldn’t come close to the speed and scale needed in the industry.”

-Starting off in the cloud allowed Spiral Genetics to avoid making a large hardware investment up front, since an on-premises infrastructure would have presented insurmountable challenges.
+Starting off in the cloud allowed Spiral Genetics to avoid making a large hardware investment up front, since an on-premise infrastructure would have presented insurmountable challenges.
 The cost to build and maintain such an infrastructure was simply too high.
 AWS presented Spiral Genetics with a financially viable alternative that also provided the scalability and computing speed that the company required in a competitive and rapidly expanding market.
 “We can process thousands of datasets simultaneously, making this platform well suited to keep up with the rate of data production.”

 In addition, with so much genetic data to protect, Spiral Genetics needed a solution that would comply with the strictest requirements of Spiral Genetics' customer base.
 “Genetic data is some of the most sensitive data on the planet,” Mangubat says.
 “When it comes to providing a highly secure and robust infrastructure, AWS blows the competition out of the water.”